johnfairh/steamworks-swift/README.md

 ### Next

-* Try generating a DocC package, using code-gen to make a sensible layout
-* Port Spacewar over to Swift
+* Port SpaceWar over to Swift to check general practicality, somewhat real-world usage, general interest
+* Generate docs more thematically, code-gen the layout?
+See if DocC is up to it yet
+* Have another crack at SteamInput

 ## API mapping design